Makings of a Katana

 Derived from above, the following goals and objectives were set to Katana engineering team:

-Luckily for us, the choices above deliver additional benefits to our product, such as, increasing it's longevity, flexibility, scalability.
+Luckily for us, the choices above deliver additional benefits to our product, such as:

 When building a SaaS product one has to make use of things already done, offload as much devops and database work as possible.